alexdidier/rampc-quadrotor/wiki/faq.md

 ```
 ros::ServiceServer service = nodeHandle.advertiseService("StudentController", calculateControlOutput);
 ```
-This service is called on from the ``PPSClient.cpp`` file, and it is expected to adhere to the data structures described in ``/srv/Controller.srv``:
+This service is called on from the ``FlyingAgentClient.cpp`` file, and it is expected to adhere to the data structures described in ``/srv/Controller.srv``:
 ```
 CrazyflieData ownCrazyflie
 CrazyflieData[] otherCrazyflies